teoAmico/hmvc-express-react-mongo-skeleton/README.md

 # README #

+Scaffolding app designed it to reuse module across multiple projects and to be scalable.

+Include:
-Express + MongoDb + ReactJS Skeleton App.
+ExpressJS + MongoDb + ReactJS (jsx) + Mocha + Template engine EJS + SCSS + Mongodb Migrations.

 ### What is this repository for? ###